wisdom-oss/nlwkn-rs/fetcher/README.md

   Extract the session token from the Location header by identifying the value after `;jsessionid=`.

+- If the last request was successful, the new request will reuse the old session token.

 #### 2. Report Generation Wait:
 - Construct a new URL: `{CADENZA_URL}wait.cweb;jsessionid={j_session_id}`